AnnaGerber/node-ardx/content/eprimer.md

 ## Header Pins
 ![Header Pins](/images/parts/HEAD-16.jpg "Header pins")
 ### What it Does:
 In this kit, header pins are used to secure the circuit sheets to the breadboard and to connect component leads (e.g. on the servo) to the breadboard.
-Pins can be snapped off to desired length.
+Groups of pins can be snapped off to desired length.